 COVID-19 spreads in a similar way to flu, where there is close contact between people.
 If someone with the virus coughs or exhales and is within a metre of someone else, the other person could catch it by breathing in droplets of infected fluid.
 People can also catch it by touching contaminated surfaces or objects.
 Most people infected with the virus have mild symptoms and recover, but some experience more serious illness and may need hospital care.
-People over 40 seem to be more vulnerable, as are those with weakened immune systems or an underlying health condition such as diabetes, heart and lung disease.
+While people of all ages can be infected, those over 40 seem to be more vulnerable, as are those with weakened immune systems or an underlying health condition such as diabetes, heart and lung disease.
+The virus has also been detected in asymptomatic persons.

 The incubation period of COVID-19 is between two and 14 days.
 Common signs of infection include a fever, coughing, and difficulty in breathing.

 The Public Health Agency of Canada (PHAC) has assessed the public health risk associated with COVID-19 as high for Canada, due to the increasing number of cases in Canada.
 Public health risk is continually reassessed as new information becomes available.